data-6-berkeley/su24-tuskegee/project.md

 * Create a Google Slides slidedeck that is also stored in your Google Drive.
 This will be your eventual deliverable.

 * Find **at least 2** datasets that you would like to analyze as part of your research.
-Put in your slidedeck your answers to the following EDA questions (based off of seminar slides this week):
+Put in your slidedeck your answers to the following EDA questions (based off of seminar slides this week), for each dataset that you pick:

   * **Structure**: Is the dataset readily available in a rectangular shape?
   * **Granularity**: What does each record represent?
 A person, a group of people?
 If a group, how is the group defined?
 Do all records capture granularity at the same level?